guywgriffiths/orb/README.md

 ## Wifi Setup

-The system will try to reconnect to the last wifi network it successfully connected to, if it fails then it starts an Access Point Wifi on SSID "Led Orb Config".
-Use a phone to connect to this wifi network and the follow screen will load.
+Upon reset, the system will try to reconnect to the last WiFi network it successfully connected to, if that fails then it starts an **Access Point** WiFi on SSID "**Led Orb Config**".
+Use a phone to connect to this WiFi network and the following screen will load.

 <img src="https://user-images.githubusercontent.com/2019989/41467247-12a55b4e-70e9-11e8-91ba-a7382eb94dc4.PNG" width=200>